rntz/datafun/README.md

+# FILES

+`system.md`: Current description of Datafun's type theory.

+`system-posets.md`: Alternate version of Datafun based on posets as a generalization of semilattices.

+`system-posets-2layer.md`: More explicitly adjoint version of the above.

+`*.rkt`: Implementation of datafun, with bells and whistles. `repl.rkt` is most useful.

 # Datafun

     types           A,B ::= ℕ | A × B | A → B | L ↝ M | FS A